Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 ### Features

-- A composable function that displays a camera feed overlayed by a [SceneView](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/blob/main/toolkit/geoview-compose/src/main/java/com/arcgismaps/toolkit/geoviewcompose/SceneView.kt).
+- A composable function [WorldScaleSceneView](../../toolkit/ar/src/main/java/com/arcgismaps/toolkit/ar/WorldScaleSceneView.kt) that displays a camera feed overlayed by a `SceneView`.
-- Uses the device's location (with either GPS in `WorldScaleTrackingMode.World()` or Google's visual positioning service in `WorldScaleTrackingMode.Geospatial()`) to position the scene camera so that the scene overlays the real-world features in the camera feed.
+- Uses the device's location depending on the [WorldScaleTrackingMode](../../toolkit/ar/src/main/java/com/arcgismaps/toolkit/ar/WorldScaleTrackingMode.kt) to position the scene camera so that the scene overlays the real-world features in the camera feed:
+  - using GPS in `WorldScaleTrackingMode.World`
+  - using Google's visual positioning service in `WorldScaleTrackingMode.Geospatial`
 - Provides parameters to configure and interact with the `SceneView`, such as specifying an `ArcGISScene`, graphics overlays, lighting etc.
 - A `WorldScaleSceneViewProxy` can be passed to the `WorldScaleSceneView` composable function to perform operations such as identify.
 - A `WorldScaleSceneViewScope` provided as the receiver by the `WorldScaleSceneView`'s `content` lambda can be used to display a callout or to display a `CalibrationView()`, which lets the end user adjust the heading and elevation of the scene to more precisely match the real-world features.